shillpi/kubernetes/README.md

 6. Switch to the production namespace:
 > kubectl config use-context prod

-7. Get pods in a particular namespace
+7. Get pods in a particular namespace:
 > kubectl -n “namespace name” get pods

+8. Get pods in a particular namespace with more details:
-8. kubectl -n “namespace name” get pods -w
+> kubectl -n “namespace name” get pods -w

 9. List all pods in all namespaces:
 > kubectl get pods --all-namespaces